e7h4n/grunt-fenbi-tasks/README.md

 # grunt-fenbi-tasks

 Grunt tasks used by [fenbi.com].
-To build handlebars template, combine [SeaJS] modules, generate jsctags, etc.
+To build handlebars template, combine [SeaJS] modules, generate jsctags, hash file, etc.

 ## Getting Started
 This is an internal task set used by [fenbi.com], read each source before use it.